 |

-The second is a long term investigation of the linked discourses of modern selfhood and metropolitan form, concentrating on changing understandings of lived everyday selfhood across the 20th century.
+I am developing a long term investigation of the linked understandings of modern selfhood and metropolitan form, concentrating on understanding the way U.S. cities have shaped and been shaped by changing conceptions of selfhood and sociality across the late 19th and 20th century.

-I have edited (with Nathan Storring) a selection of the works (including essays, interviews, letters) of the writer and thinker Jane Jacobs, author of The Death and Life of Great American Cities.
-The book, titled Vital Little Plans: The Uncollected Works of Jane Jacobs, was released by Random House in the fall of 2016.
+I have also edited (with Nathan Storring) a selection of the works of the writer and thinker Jane Jacobs, author of The Death and Life of Great American Cities.
+The book, which includes essays, interviews, and letters, is titled Vital Little Plans: The Uncollected Works of Jane Jacobs, was released by Random House in the fall of 2016.

 My first book, Manhattan Projects: The Rise and Fall of Urban Renewal in Cold War New York (Oxford, 2010), offered a new look at the politics and culture of urban renewal in Manhattan in the twenty years after World War II.
 I focus on the ways that superblock planning and modernist architecture remade the cityscape of the postwar city and were themselves remade by resistance to their overweening imposition on the lives of ordinary New Yorkers.
 Urban renewal, I show, was at the heart of New York's simultaneous rise to "world city" status and fall into the "urban crisis."